pollination/direct-sun-hours/README.md

 2. `cumulative`: The cumulative number of hours that each sensor can see the sun.
 Each value is always in hours.

+Using the -viz version of this recipe will produce a VTKjs file for visualizing the cumulative results.